 Next we walked the Prayer Path and Serenity Trail in the Walk Jones Wildlife Sanctuary at Montreat Conference Center.

 Nick discovered a pamphlet to go along with the path.
 There were seven stations where one should stop and reflect on life and God.
 We felt very blessed to have found this serene place and walked the labyrinth and included the other stops to reflect at as well.

 November was a great time to visit North Carolina.

-This was one of two breweries in the town.
+This was one of two breweries in the town of Black Mountain.
 Time constraints limited us to the nearest one.
 When we arrived a small group had already gathered and were sampling the many different kinds of brews that were available.